-Sunday 24th May 2020
+Sunday 16th August 2020

 Our Father, who art in heaven hallowed be thy name.

 Thy kingdom come.
 Thy will be done,

 Give us this day our daily bread.